 The modern technique of embalming by arterial injection was developed in England during the 18th century by William Harvey.
 However, Willian Hunter is credited with being the first to report fully on arterial and cavity embalming as a way to preserve bodies for burial.

-This practice of embalming became widely accepted and common when it was started to be done on the soldiers of the U.S civil war, to bring back the dead body to their homes.
+This practice of embalming became widely accepted and common when it was started to be done by the soldiers of the U.S civil War, to bring back the dead body to their homes.

 Process of Embalming

 The first step involves the preparation of the body, for which the body is washed in a disinfectant solution, and the limbs are massaged to relieve the stiffening of the joints and muscles.
 If shaving is required then that is also done.

 The next step is the setting of facial features.
 In this, the eyes are closed using glue or plastic eye caps which will hold the eyelid in place.
 The lower jaw is secured by wires and sewing.
 Once the jaw is secured, the mouth can be manipulated into the desired position.

 Then comes the surgical practice.
 If arterial embalming is done then the blood is removed from the body through the veins and is replaced with formaldehyde-based chemicals through the arteries.
 The solution used for embalming might contain glutaraldehyde, methanol, ethanol, phenol, water, and dyes.